CPlusPlus-3142/Lab2Starter/README.md

 make clean

 --------------------------------------------------------------------

- In class we saw code that reads a file line by line.

  In this lab, you will write functions to:
  - read a file word by word and populate an array of type string